 Step 1: Identify what a “good enough” body is for YOU

 Not the perfect body.
-Not the body that’s going to get you on the cover a fitness magazine.
+Not the body that’s going to get you on the cover of a fitness magazine.
 Just a body and level of fitness that you’re happy with.
-What does a body you’re proud of look like?
-What does it feel like?
-What can you do with it?
+What does a body you’re proud of look like, feel like, and what can you do with it?

 Step 2: Identify and accept the tradeoffs that you’re going to have to make to get that body

 Most people like the idea of six-pack abs, 8% body fat, an ass you can crack walnuts on.
 However, most people don’t like what you’ll have to do to achieve those things.

 But the good news is most people don’t actually want them (not really anyhow).
 They just want a body that they’re proud of (see step 1).
 See what I did there…

 Looking at your definition of a body you’re proud of what are some tradeoffs in life that you’re going to have to make to achieve it?

 - Maybe passing one some happy hours with your boys